 When hormonal acne makes another appearance in your mid-twenties or thirties, it could also be a result of coming off hormonal birth control.
 Many women go on birth control as teenagers to control their acne, and it can be quite effective—but if you never tackle the root cause before coming off the pill, it can simply come back when you stop taking it.
 The added stress of adult life and a diet high in processed foods and refined sugar can easily exacerbate the problem.

 Is there a secret weapon out there that could help you heal a nutrient deficiency, ease your stress levels, help your hormones get back into balance, and stop your hormonal acne in its tracks?
 Magnesium might be just what you’re looking for.
+According to a 2016 study in Advances in Nutrition, insufficient magnesium has consistently been shown in multiple laboratories to increase chronic low-grade inflammation,” and acne is a classic case of exactly that.
 About three quarters of us don’t eat enough magnesium, and when we’re stressed, it actually depletes our levels—so while we should be eating extra to compensate, we’re not getting enough in the first place.

 Magnesium is also essential for hormonal health for a number of other reasons.
 It soothes the nervous system by regulating cortisol, it helps your blood sugar stay level, it aids sleep, and it also plays a role in the production of progesterone, estrogen, and testosterone.
 Basically, if you’re not getting enough magnesium, it could easily set off hormonal adult acne.